Potato leek soup is a classic comfort food recipe combining endlessly creamy potatoes with the subtle oniony flavor of sautéed leek.

 SUBSTITUTIONS

-– Extra virgin olive oil: sub with butter or vegan butter.
+– Extra virgin olive oil: substitute butter or vegan butter.

-– Thaw: defrost the soup in the refrigerator over several hours or overnight.
-Alternatively, thaw it in the microwave or a pot, on low heat, or on the stovetop.
+– Thaw: Defrost potato leek soup in the refrigerator for several hours or overnight.
+Alternatively, thaw it in the microwave or saucepan on low heat or on the stovetop.

-– Reheat: you can warm the soup in the microwave (that’s what we do) or in a small pot on the stove.
-Only reheat the portions you are going to eat.
+– Reheat: You can warm the soup in the microwave or in a small pot on the stove.
+Only reheat the portions you’ll eat.

 Nutrition